2018ik/2018ik.github.io/_wiki/fellowship.markdown

 ## Background

-**Fellowship** (Greek: *koinomia*) is a common, joint and corporate participation between two paries in something.
+**Fellowship** (Greek: *koinomia*) is a common, joint and corporate participation between two parties in something.
+For Christians, to have fellowship is to jointly participate with God and other believers in the Spirit with the human spirit.
 Fellowship implies a sense of traffic.
-In fact, the word used for "fellowship" in the Chinese Recovery Version Bible is "traffic."
 This can be illustrated by the power plant being the source of the electrical current or traffic to many homes.
-On one hand, there is a vertical fellowship between each home and the power plant, and on the other hand, there is a horizontal fellowship between each home, as they are all interconnected on the same grid.
+Just as the current of electricity is the electricity itself, the fellowship of the divine life is the divine life and God Himself.
+To not have fellowship is to not have God; God comes as fellowship.
+Furthermore, there is a vertical fellowship between each home and the power plant, and on the other hand, there is a horizontal fellowship between each home, as they are all interconnected on the same grid.
 Likewise, a Christian must have both fellowship with God, as well as with the members of the Body (1 John 1:3).

-In the scriptural sense, fellowship involves the issue and flow of the divine life.
 This fellowship is unique - there is only one life, one source, one Christ, one Spirit - thus there can only be one genuine fellowship of life.
 Staying in this fellowship is crucial for the Christian life.
 To be cut off from the fellowship, that is to no longer meet with or commune with the local believers, will inevitably result in spiritual death.

 The outward activity of "fellowship" may appear to be believers gathering together, but without prayer and without the spirit, such gatherings are not real fellowship.
 The real fellowship of life is not social contact, but to be joined to God and to one another in the flowing current of life.